ammdias/finctrl/MANUAL.md

 - *Default currency*: the name of the currency to be used for any new account if no other is given at the time of creation.

-All the settings may be changed with the repective `set` command.
+All the settings may be changed with the respective [set] command.
 For example, to change the prompt:

     test.sqlite > set prompt 'Test > '